ttx/ttx-reloaded/content/pages/about-me.md

 ![Thierry Carrez]({filename}/images/ttx192.jpg)

-Thierry Carrez is the Director of Engineering at the OpenStack Foundation, helping ensure the long-term health of the OpenStack upstream open source project.
+Thierry Carrez is the VP of Engineering at the OpenStack Foundation, helping ensure the long-term health of the OpenStack upstream open source project.
 He has been the Release Manager for the OpenStack project since its inception, coordinating the effort and facilitating collaboration between